Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

 ll
 ``
 However, now try to logout Aoifolution and login and try `ll` agian.
+>TIPS: you can logout Aoifolution by press `ctrl` + `d`.
+If you press them again you can exit the terminal.
 ```bash
 ll: command not found
 ```